-This is an application to build massive tower-blocks on the site of the existing Holiday Inn on the Cromwell Road.
-The Chelsea Society has supported the Kensington Society in objecting to this application as follows:
+On 27th September 2018 the Planning Applications Committee of RBKC refused this application to build massive tower-blocks on the site of the existing Holiday Inn on the Cromwell Road.
+The Chelsea Society had supported the Kensington Society in objecting to this application as follows:

 Mr. Graham Stallwood,